This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Can I tell you what took the longest in making these Halloween koozies?
 Deciding on which designs to use!
 I started out with 9 and painstakingly narrowed it down to 3.
-You can find all of the fun Halloween designs I was struggling between here.

 Here are the materials I used for each of the designs I made: